duglin/knregistry/README.md

 This repository demonstrates a few things:
 - run a Docker registry as a [Knative](https://knative.dev) Service
-- build an image using [Tekton](https://tekton.dev) and push it to that registry
+- build an application image using [Tekton](https://tekton.dev) and push it to that registry
-- run that image as a Knative Service
+- run that application image as a Knative Service

 Why?
 Couple of reasons:
 - show how it's possible to run someting that is not traditionally thought of